 Good Ride in the Jersey Hills

-Many motorcycle runs – most, it seems – take place to benefit one cause or another.
+Many motorcycle runs – most, it seems – take place to help one cause or another.
 The Katelynn Stinnett Memorial Run is no exception.
 You can catch the back story on that link, but basically this run is held simultaneously in many states each June.
 Each event is coordinated independently and benefits an area 501(3)(c) charity.

 This year, here in New Jersey, the run was for the benefit of the NJ Chapter of Bikers Against Child Abuse.
 BACA is an international organization.
 Confused yet?